renesas/ra-fsp-examples/example_projects/ek_ra6m5/NetX_ftp_client/NetX_ftp_client_ek_ra6m5_ep/readme.txt

           FTP server IP : if it's a home/close network user can use 192.168.0.x where x represent any available ip address on network.

-	2) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
+	2) Segger RTT block address may be needed to download and observe EP operation using a hex file with RTT-Viewer.
 	   RTT Block address for hex file committed in repository are as follows:
    a. e2studio: 0x20000134
    	b.
 Keil: Not Available